xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 * 8 CPUs
 * 30GiB RAM

-With these resources, (allocating about 5GiB RAM along with 3GiB additional HugePages RAM and minimum 2 CPUs for each XRd vRouter), we should be able to easily handle about 3 XRd vRouters.
+With these resources, (allocating about 5GiB RAM along with 3GiB additional HugePages RAM and minimum 2 CPUs for each XRd vRouter), we should be able to easily handle about 3 XRd vRouters and around 7-8 XRd Control-Plane routers.
 We'll use this as the upper limit for the number of routers in each topology we attempt in subsequent tutorials.